yonatanadler/IR-Project-/README.md

   - Inverted Index:

-    - inverted_index_gcp - builds the Inverted Index structure for our indexes.
+    - inverted_index_gcp_new - builds the Inverted Index structure for our indexes.

 ## Retrieval Methods